gekware/minecraft-server-hibernation/README.md

 ==========================================================================

-Simple Python scripts to listen and forward network traffic (adapted manage minecraft server vanilla)
+Simple Python scripts to listen and forward network traffic (adapted manage start and stop minecraft server vanilla to avoid wasting of resources on your server)

 ==========================================================================